Bank Statement For Australia Student Visa Updated 2018

-Update: This is updated version of this article about financial requirements for Australian student visa.
-Australian immigration department has changed the way how prospective students can demonstrate their financial capacity to obtain student visa for Australia.
+Update: This is an updated version of this article about financial requirements for Australian student visa.
+Australian immigration department has changed the way how prospective students can demonstrate their financial capacity to obtain a student visa for Australia.

 Evidence of Financial Capacity